Professional Writing (BA)

-This program offered by College of Arts & Sciences/English Department
+This program is offered by School of Communications/Communications and Journalism Department

 - WRIT 2400 Introduction to Professional Writing (3 hours)